stellar/go/services/galexie/README.md

   -v "$HOME/.config/gcloud/application_default_credentials.json":/.config/gcp/credentials.json:ro \
   -e GOOGLE_APPLICATION_CREDENTIALS=/.config/gcp/credentials.json \
   -v ${PWD}/config.toml:/config.toml \
-  stellar/ledger-exporter \
+  stellar/stellar-galexie \
   append --start <start_ledger> [--end <end_ledger>] [--config-file <config_file>]
 ```

 Arguments:
 - `--start <start_ledger>` (required): The starting ledger sequence number for the export process.
 - `--end <end_ledger>` (optional): The ending ledger sequence number.
-If omitted or set to 0, the exporter will continuously export new ledgers as they appear on the network.
+If omitted or set to 0, it will continuously export new ledgers as they appear on the network.
 - `--config-file <config_file_path>` (optional): The path to your configuration file, containing details like GCS bucket information.
-If not provided, the exporter will look for config.toml in the directory where you run the command.
+If not provided, it will look for config.toml in the directory where you run the command.

 ### 2. scan-and-fill: Fill Data Gaps